 Hopefully, it will be a sunny day when you are on the beach so you will need sunglasses!
 I don’t know why but this is the item I seem to forget the most!
-Please don’t take your expensive sunglasses to the beach (Click here for some affordable options).
+Please don’t take expensive sunglasses to the beach (Click here for some affordable options).
 I know too many stories of people who have lost them in the ocean (including my mom!).
 You may also want to bring a hat along for more sun protection.
 I wish I looked better in a hat, there are so many cute options!

 Flip Flops and/or Water Shoes